Forget fans, media execs can't get enough sports

 Those are attractive figures for any advertiser, well aware that most viewers are watching sporting events on live TV, rather than recording the program and watching it later, as is often the case with comedies or dramas.

 "Advertisers do like live sports because of the level of engagement.
-You hold an audience," said Jacki Kelley, global CEO of Interpublic Group's Universal McCann, a media agency whose clients include Microsoft Corp, Sony Corp and Exxon Mobil Corp.
+You hold an audience," said Jacki Kelley, global CEO of Interpublic Group's (IPG.N) Universal McCann, a media agency whose clients include Microsoft Corp (MSFT.O), Sony Corp (6758.T) and Exxon Mobil Corp (XOM.N).

 "Live sports are a continued opportunity and one we're continuing to invest in," she said, speaking at the summit on Thursday.